ucan-wg/delegation/README.md

 ## 4.3 Abilities

-Abilities MUST be presented as a string.
+Abilities MUST be presented as a case-insensitive string.
 By convention, abilities SHOULD be namespaced with a slash, such as `msg/send`.
 One or more abilities MUST be given for each resource.

 ``` js
 {